brianhempel/isrubyfastyet/README.md

 ### Usage

+The benchmark suite runner currently need to start under a fork-enabled ruby (i.e., not JRuby).
+See below for how to run individual benchmarks, which do not require fork.

 ```
 # run the entire benchmark suite (~3.5 hours on my box, more for the first run)
 cd runner